Olaisheretolearn/movieRecommendation/README.md

 ```

 ## Usage
-1. Run the `BookRecommendation.java` file.
+1. Run the `movieRecommendation.java` file.
 2. When prompted, enter the title of a book.
 3. The application will then display movie recommendations based on the genre of the provided book.